Below are a few helpful hints on how to keep your Raging River Net safe and sound for years to come:

 Do not keep submerged in water - Even though your wood landing net is meant to be used in water, it is best to keep the net out of the water if at all possible.
 Occasional dips won't harm the net, but leaving it submerged for prolonged periods of time could harm the finish and frame itself.
 Just make sure to air dry the net after use.
 As odd as it sounds, keep your net out of the water until ready to use.

 Touch-up - After regular use, you may notice the wood looking a bit "thirsty," or dry.
-The best way to touch up these areas is to wipe on a bit of Danish oil (available at any home center).
-Remember to wipe off the leftover Danish oil after it soaks in.
+The best way to touch up these areas is to wipe on a bit of Danish oil, boiled linseed oil (available at any home center), or pure tung oil.
+Remember to wipe off the leftover oil after it soaks in.
 Paste wax (carnauba is my choice) can also be used for touching up the finish.
 A once-over of your net looking for areas like this each year will help protect the wood for the coming years.

 Warranty: If your Raging River Net fails due to workmanship or manufacturing defects within the first year of ownership (not including instances of abuse or neglect), please contact me and I will repair, or replace your net without cost to you.
 It's as simple as that.